ddrsmile/CarND-Advanced-Lane-Lines/README.md

 Unlike testing the models with the images, the video output a series of continuous images.
 I modified `lanefinder` and built `line` model to make final result better.

-I added `polynomial_detection` to `lanefinder` to reduce the process of lane finding.
+I added `polynomial_detection` to `lanefinder` to reduce time consuming during the process of lane finding.
 This function will be carried out if there are lane lines found in previous image.
-The main idea is to use fitted polynomial function to calculate x value as new `base` with the **central point** in y direction of the `searching window`.
-And the following process is the same as that in `histogram_detection`.
+The main idea, different from `histogram_detection`, is to use fitted polynomial function to calculate x value as new `base` with the **central point** in y direction of the `searching window`.
+And similarily, `remove_outlier` was also applied on the results of `polynomial_detection` to prevent the bad influence of noisy.

 ### Radius of Curvature and Position in Lane